 Hose: I had a normal hose, one of those rubber ones that is safe for drinking water.
 But it needs to get stowed and that’s where the work comes in.
 It was hard and took up a lot of space.
 So I got this little baby.
 It’s flexible and fits into a 8x8x8 box with the top cut off.
 Way easier to use.
 I love it.
 I have two of them, so I now have a combined hose length of 50 feet to reach all but the most weird campsite faucet setups.

 This Leveler by Anderson is very easy to use and works whether you’re using the car to position the trailer or using the Caravan Mover to get things set up.
 If the tire slips slightly sideways, try roughing up the top surface of the big piece (either scuffing it like crazy with rough sandpaper or attaching sandpaper to it are reported to work).
 I used to have the BAL Leveler, but it was heavy, hard to crank, and quickly rusted out under full-time usage.
 I moved to this Andersen device and I couldn’t be happier about it.
-Note that if you have the Caravan Mover (CM) installed, you need to put the big piece in front of the tire, otherwise, it might hit the CM.
+Note that if you have a Caravan Mover (CM) installed, you need to put the big piece in front of the tire, otherwise, it might hit the CM.

 Lights that hang outside and do nothing but sparkle in the dark are just plain fun and when they are solar-powered, even better!
 I put them up to outline the outside wall of my trailer (door side) and either front or back, depending on my mood.
 They have different flash and blink modes, as well as no-blink mode, and they are fun, primary colors.
 Rather than leave the porch light on when you’re out for the evening, leave these on and put a smile on your face when you arrive home!
 The solar charger works well, I’ve had the lights on for several hours and night and not run out of juice.

 MagneShade: Another item worth the price, this looks very classy on the big front window of the Alto and definitely keeps things cooler inside the Alto.